 ESSENTIAL JOB DUTIES:

-3. Coordinates logistical arrangements for forum meetings, workshops, etc. Assembles and reproduces agenda books and briefing materials.
+2. Coordinates logistical arrangements for committee meetings, forums, workshops, etc. Assembles and reproduces agenda books and briefing materials.
+Provides administrative support for meetings.
 Coordinates travel and lodging arrangements.
 Selects menu and arranges for support services.
 Registers attendees.
 Provides assistance at meetings and resolves issues.

-5. Performs basic research activities, including literature searches for staff and forum members.
+3. Performs basic research activities, including literature searches for staff and committee members.
 Gathers references.
 May participate in other research efforts including collection, assembly, and tabulation of data and summarizing literature.

-8. Responds to inquiries and follows-up on communications.
-Communicates with forum members, sponsors, or other external customers, answering questions and providing information.
+6. Responds to inquiries and follows-up on communications.
+Communicates with members, sponsors, or other external customers, answering questions and providing information.

-11. Updates applicable databases and systems on a timely basis and ensures documents and files are accurately maintained and archived.
-Maintains forum email and distribution lists.
+10. Updates applicable databases and systems on a timely basis and ensures documents and files are accurately maintained and archived.
+Maintains email and distribution lists.

-12. Where applicable, updates and maintains forum web pages.
+11. Where applicable, updates and maintains web pages.

 Required Knowledge, Skills, and Abilities: Proficiency in Microsoft Office Suite.
 Ability to plan and support extensive meeting activities.
 Ability to solve problems with supervisory consultation or by following procedures.
 Ability to prioritize work and the flexibility to change directions as the job dictates.
 Ability to work successfully in a team environment.
 Ability to develop relationships with co-workers and employees in other National Academies' departments through effective communication.
 Good communication and interpersonal skills with a proven ability to effectively interact with all levels of employees.